The Boonsboro Trolley Station Museum

 • Historic Downtown Boonsboro offers quality restaurants and several fine shops and boutiques.
 This including a historic hotel and gift shop owned by New York Times Best Selling Author Nora Roberts and Turn The Page Bookstore operated by her husband.

-• Nearby attractions also include:
+• Other nearby attractions also include:

 • The nation's first Washington Monument